Madak1/2DPASS-MOS/README.md

 #### Ablation study

 This table shows the effect of different components of our system on the SemanticKITTI validation dataset. </br>
-The models with the scores below can be find by this [link](https://drive.google.com/file/d/1tMjdOmH_n_-v8veDHHj9d0ScnDbzBzAG).

 |Method|Frames|Downsampling|Voting (TTA)|Semantics|mIoU (validation)|
 |:---:|:---:|:---:|:---:|:---:|:---:|